ROYAL ENGINEERS OFFICERS’ WIDOWS SOCIETY PRIVACY STATEMENT

 We hold personal data on you to enable us to ensure your subscriptions into the REOWS Annuity Fund are accurate and to calculate and pay benefits to you or your dependants.
 The information will also be used, where necessary, for the financial management of the Annuity Fund.

-For Members, the REOWS, as data controller, collects and stores personal information; name, initials, rank, date of birth, address, email address, telephone numbers, date and type of commission, relationship status and, if you are married or in a recognised long term relationship, we collect your date of marriage, your registered partner’s name and date of birth and the same for any children.
+For Members, the REOWS, as data controller, collects and stores personal information; name, initials, rank, date of birth, address, email address, telephone numbers, date and type of commission, relationship status and, if you are married or in a recognised long term relationship, we collect your date of marriage, your registered partner’s name and date of birth and the same for any children under the age of 21.

 We may also hold and use more sensitive data (also known as ‘special categories of data’) such as health information collected when considering applications for units.
 We may need this sensitive data if it is necessary for us to pay death benefits to the people you have nominated.
 If we use this data it will be in accordance with our contract with you, and/or because you consent, at the time, to us holding and using this information.
 You may withdraw that consent at any time, in which case we will erase that sensitive data.
 However, if we consider that doing this will prevent us from paying the correct benefits to you or your dependants, we will let you know before proceeding.